 Order of Operations

-The order of operations is a set of rules that dictate the sequence in which mathematical operations should be performed to correctly evaluate an expression.
-It follows the PEMDAS/BODMAS rule: Parentheses/Brackets, Exponents/Orders, Multiplication and Division (left to right), Addition and Subtraction (left to right).
-Understanding this ensures accurate evaluation of expressions.
+The order of operations dictates the sequence in which mathematical operations are performed: parentheses first, then exponents, followed by multiplication and division (left to right), and finally addition and subtraction (left to right).
+Correct application ensures accurate evaluation of expressions.

 Recommended video: